Put the Smackdown on Spammers: 12 Top-Rated WordPress Antispam Plugins

 When a spambot blindly fills these fields out, the comment doesn’t get saved.
 Then, you can decide whether to block the spambots or mark them as spam.

-A useful plugin that blocks many forms of spam so you can use fewer plugins is Stop Spammers.
+A useful plugin that blocks many forms of spam so you can use fewer plugins is Hivemind.
 This plugin helps block comment and registration spam, spam email, and spambots while also monitoring your login attempts.

 It also features over 50 + configuration options for maximum personalization.